fosslight/fosslight-guide-en/scanner/2_dependency.md

 ### NPM

-1. Install the NPM License Checker to ananlyze the npm dependencies.
+1. Install the NPM License Checker to analyze the npm dependencies.

 ```
 $ npm install -g license-checker